akshatmittal2002/extendible-hashing/README.md

 ```
 Note:
-1. Directory can grow only up to the Global Depth of 20.
-2. Deletions to be handled in a lazy manner.
-Only delete the corresponding key.
+    Deletions are handled in lazy manner(by default).
+You can change the deletion mode from 3rd line of code.
 ```